Cancer of the Uterus

 *Uterine cancer facts medical author: Charles Patrick Davis, MD, PhD

-- The uterus is a hollow organ in females located in the pelvis that functions to support fetal development until birth; the top is the fundus, the middle is the corpus, and bottom is the cervix.
+- The uterus is a hollow organ in females located in the pelvis, commonly called the womb.
+The uterus functions to support fetal development until birth.
+The uterus is shaped like an upside down pear; the top is the fundus, the middle is the corpus, and bottom is the cervix.

 - Uterine cancer is the abnormal (malignant) growth of any cells that comprise uterine tissue.

-- Although the exact causes of uterine cancers are not known, risk factors include women with endometrial overgrowth (hyperplasia), obesity, never had children, menses before age 12, menopause after age 55, estrogen therapy, taking tamoxifen, radiation to the pelvis, family history of uterine cancer, and Lynch syndrome (inherited colorectal cancer).
+- Although the exact causes of uterine cancers are not known, risk factors include women with endometrial overgrowth (hyperplasia), obesity, women who have never had children, menses beginning before age 12, menopause after age 55, estrogen therapy, taking tamoxifen, radiation to the pelvis, family history of uterine cancer, and Lynch syndrome (most commonly seen as a form of inherited colorectal cancer).

 - Common signs and symptoms of uterine cancer are abnormal vaginal bleeding or discharge, pain with urination and sex, and pelvic pains.